gwt734/Puissance-256/README.md

 ## Startup

-execute the main file using either of the commands\
+Execute the main file using either of the commands\
 ```python main.py```\
     or\
 ```python3 main.py```\